alexknowshtml/How-To-Indy-Hall/README.md

 ![TOD Map with arrows pointing to exits](http://placehold.it/350x350)

-# The Guide Part 2 - How to help keep Indy Hall running smoothly
+# Part 2 - How to help keep Indy Hall running smoothly

 We'll just come right out and say it: Indy Hall is not a "serviced office", we're a community office.
 Sharing resources allows for amazing things to happen, but it also means that we need to take care of the things that we share.